 It’s weird to say this, but…I don’t know!
 Haha!
 Unless you’re looking into professional equipment, I don’t know of any point and shoot cameras that do the job my cameras have been able to do..so I’m totally no good for that question and I’m SO sorry!!
 Honestly, I think iPhones nowadays are incredible and the quality of those beats the point and shoot cameras I had in the past!
 But..if you’re looking to invest a little more and shoot manually (not point and shoot/Auto mode..but manual where you are making the decisions for the camera!) … I can help you there! 🙂

-My starter camera was $700 (Canon Rebel T1i) and my two current camera bodies were $3500 each when I purchased them (look how much the price has gone down, gosh that’s depressing for me knowing how much I spent hahaha!)…and that is in no way at ALL meant to sound braggy but everyone has a different idea of investment and budget so it’s hard to pinpoint what they mean by affordable.
+My starter camera was $700 (Canon Rebel T1i) and my three current camera bodies were $3500 each when I purchased them (look how much the price has gone down and what it costs now…gosh that’s depressing for me knowing how much I spent hahaha!)…and that is in no way at ALL meant to sound pompous but everyone has a different idea of investment and budget so it’s hard to pinpoint what they mean by affordable.
 I personally think a $700 camera is a LOT!
 Was it EVER easy for me to afford the cameras and lenses we have now?
 NO way!
 It took years to build up the equipment stash we own and it took a lot of investing back into our business!
 BUT…we had to start with something right?

 Here’s what I started shooting with and used for a FULL year of weddings to make it work..it’s a lot less than you would think!